teivah/100-go-mistakes/docs/mistakes.md

 ???+ note

     `WriteString` returns an error as the second output, but we purposely ignore it.
 Indeed, this method will never return a non-nil error.
-So what’s the purpose of this method returning an error as part of its signature? `strings.Builder` imple- ments the `io.StringWriter` interface, which contains a single method: `WriteString(s string) (n int, err error)`.
+So what’s the purpose of this method returning an error as part of its signature? `strings.Builder` implements the `io.StringWriter` interface, which contains a single method: `WriteString(s string) (n int, err error)`.
 Hence, to comply with this interface, `WriteString` must return an error.

 Internally, `strings.Builder` holds a byte slice.
 Each call to `WriteString` results in a call to append on this slice.
 There are two impacts.
 First, this struct shouldn’t be used concurrently, as the calls to `append` would lead to race conditions.
 The second impact is something that we saw in [mistake #21, "Inefficient slice initialization"](#inefficient-slice-initialization-21): if the future length of a slice is already known, we should preallocate it.
 For that purpose, `strings.Builder` exposes a method `Grow(n int)` to guarantee space for another `n` bytes: